vjeux/react-server-rendering/README.md

 because some state may be lingering inside of your modules.
 [contextify](https://github.com/brianmcd/contextify) may be good for this.

+## What is this?

+This is a demo of running React on the server to generate the HTML and send it down.
+JavaScript only attaches the event listeners and leaves the markup intact.

+## Why do I want this?

+Googlebot, and initial page load times, and overall flexibility in how you can build your app.

 ## How to use:

 First: